Skip to content

 P1

-Relieving pressure (bar).
-Can be absolute or gauge, as long as it is consistent with P2.
+Upstream relieving pressure (bar).
+It can be absolute or gauge, as long as it is consistent with P2.

 TYPE: float